Effective Solutions for Septic System Drainage Problems

 • Distance from the house: The septic tank and drainfield should be located at least 10 feet from the house.
 This will help to prevent the spread of contamination.

 • Size of the tank: The size of the tank will depend on the number of people using the system.
 A larger tank will be needed for a larger household.
-The larger the Septic Tank the better for the environment and the more septic tanks in series the cleaner the environment.
+The larger the Septic Tank, the better it is for the environment.
+Having more septic tanks in series results in a cleaner environment.

 • Type of tank: There are two main types of septic tanks: concrete and plastic.
 Concrete tanks are more durable, but they are also more expensive.
 Plastic tanks are less expensive, but they are not as durable.
 Concrete septic tanks are heavy and are excellent for high groundwater areas.
 More about this later and how we sometimes install them!